 Emerson Electric Co., commonly referred to as Emerson, is a leading global technology and engineering company headquartered in the United States.
 Founded in 1890, Emerson has established a strong presence in various operational regions, including North America, Europe, and Asia, focusing on the industrial, commercial, and residential sectors.
 Specialising in automation solutions, climate technologies, and tools for process management, Emerson is renowned for its innovative products and services that enhance efficiency and sustainability.
-The company’s commitment to advancing technology has positioned it as a market leader, with notable achievements in automation and control systems.
-With a rich history of key milestones, Emerson continues to drive progress in the industry, offering unique solutions that cater to the evolving needs of its diverse clientele.
+The company’s commitment to advancing technology has positioned it as a market leader, with notable achievements in smart manufacturing and energy management.
+With a rich history of over a century, Emerson continues to drive progress in the industry, making it a trusted partner for businesses worldwide.

 How does Emerson Electric's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.